How to Pack for a Dive Trip

 My mom actually made my neck pillow for me, and it is one of my favourite travel items.

-It is basically just the shell with a strap attached for safekeeping, plus a little pouch where I keep my eye mask and headphones.
+It’s just the shell with a strap attached for safekeeping, plus a little pouch where I keep my eye mask and headphones.
+It can hold 1-2 changes of clothes, socks, & underwear.

 Power bar